joeywu63/financial_planner/d1/product-and-planning.md

  * If you have a partner, these must be reviewed and accepted by them
  * The user stories should be written in Github and each one must have clear acceptance criteria

+- As a medical school applicant, I want to see how much a typical application would cost so I can start planning a budget for the upcoming year.

+- As an application admin, I want to change the MCAT test fee in the system to accurately reflect the new changes made this year.

+- As a medical school applicant, I want to see what alternatives I have for several stages of the application (such as interview preparation) in order to try and save money.
 ----

 ## Process Details